-We saw evidence that all staff using FFP3 masks have been fit tested to ensure the masks fit properly and will offer adequate protection.
-We were informed that three staff members are trained to fit test FFP3 masks.
+We saw evidence that all staff using FFP34 masks have been fit tested to ensure the masks fit properly and will offer adequate protection.
+We were informed that one member of staff is trained to fit test FFP3 masks.

-It was confirmed that all staff have received a detailed COVID-19 risk assessment to assess
+It was confirmed that all staff have received a detailed COVID-19 risk assessment5 to assess the personal risks of continuing to carry out their role during the COVID-19 pandemic and the risk assessments are reviewed every 6 months.